sbernauer/Pixelflut_learnings/README.md

 ## Cpu-binding for queues
 `cat /sys/class/net/enp3s0f0/device/local_cpulist`

+The package `irqbalance` does balance the interrupts of the queues of the NIC over multiple cpus automatically (see with `cat /proc/interrupts`)

 ## Ausprobieren mit echter NIC:
 MTU bei 1500 lassen und Segmentation Offload ausprobieren Anzahl Queues ausprobieren